Snowdon Ranger Hostel 2019

 Snacks: bring biscuits, energy bars, gels, bananas, chocolate or dried fruit for example and put them somewhere easy to get hold of

-Lunch: bring a packed lunch unless otherwise stated
+Lunch: bring a packed lunch for the Saturday walk

 Emergency equipment: the walk leader will bring any emergency equipment required for the group, but you are welcome to bring any that you have, such as additional high energy food, a survival bag, a whistle, a medical kit, a torch and something to make fire (either storm proof matches or a firelighter